-Specifically, introducing meal planning can help students make healthier meal choices with their parents and increase efficiency at schools by reducing food waste, informing schools on the correct amount of food to prepare and consequently saving money.
+Specifically, introducing meal planning can help students make healthier meal choices with their parents and increase efficiency at schools by reducing food waste, informing schools of the correct amount of food to prepare and consequently saving money.

-An estimated £6.1 billion a year is spent by the NHS treating patients with obesity-related problems, however, pre-ordering school meals could be the catalyst for engaging children more seriously in their health early on before it becomes damaging later in life.
-Schools have found that this process of conscious decision making that students experience when pre-ordering meals creates an awareness and responsibility towards food and their health.
+An estimated £6.1 billion a year is spent by the NHS treating patients with obesity-related problems.
+However, pre-ordering school meals could be the catalyst for engaging children more seriously in their health early on before it becomes damaging later in life.
+Schools have found that this process of conscious decision making that students experience when pre-ordering meals create awareness and responsibility towards food and their health.